In this useful overview, we will explain how to understand the results of your Local Search Grid report.

 Back in the main report, the map below the table shows you where the competitors in the table are situated, so you can see how close they actually are.

-If at any time you want to edit or re-run the report, simply click the ‘Actions’ button.
+If at any time you want to edit or re-run the report, simply click the ‘Settings’ button.

 You can also archive specific report runs so they don't appear in the timeline.

-Simply click on 'Manage Report History' from within the 'Actions' button dropdown and a page will open showing all of the reports run so far.
+Simply click on 'Manage Report History' from within the 'Settings' button dropdown and a page will open showing all of the reports run so far.

 Click the 'View Report' button next to the report run that you want to archive and select 'Archive Report'.